Iranian Americans: Population

-Nashville, Tennessee has the largest Kurdish population in the United States,many of whom emigrated from Iran.
+Nashville, Tennessee has the largest Kurdish population in the United States, many of whom emigrated from Iran.

 Significant Iranian population centers

 California

 The Los Angeles metropolitan area has the largest concentration of Iranian-Americans.
 An area along Westwood Boulevard in Los Angeles has been officially designated Persian Square by the city.

+During the 2026 FIFA World Cup, Iran played two matches at SoFi Stadium in the Greater Los Angeles area, which is home to the largest Iranian diaspora population in the US.

 It is widely believed that most Iranian-Americans in the United States are clustered in the large cities of California, namely Greater Los Angeles, the San Francisco Bay Area, San Diego, Sacramento, and Fresno.
 According to extrapolated U.S. census data and other independent surveys done by Iranian-Americans themselves in 2009, there were an estimated one million Iranian-Americans living in the U.S., with the largest concentration—about 300,000 people—living in the greater Los Angeles area.
 For this reason, the Westwood, L.A. area, with its Iranian American residents, is sometimes colloquially referred to as "Tehrangeles", "Irangeles", or "Little Persia" among Iranian-Americans.

 In 1985, the Los Angeles Times estimated 200,000 Iranian-Americans were living in California; and by 1991 the estimate jumped to 800,000, however the accuracy of these numbers could be debated due to a lack of data.
 In 1990, Los Angeles had a larger population of religious minorities than Muslims, who were the religious majority in Iran.

 Regarding Iranian-Americans of Armenian origin, the 1980 US census put the number of Armenians living in Los Angeles at 52,400, of whom 71.9% were foreign born: 14.7% in Iran, 14.3% in the USSR, 11.5% in Lebanon, 9.7% in Turkey, 11.7% in other Middle Eastern countries (Egypt, Iraq, Israel, etc.), and the rest in other parts of the world.
 Beverly Hills, Irvine, and Glendale all have large communities of Iranian-Americans (much of the Iranian population in Glendale being of Armenian descent); 26% of the total population of Beverly Hills is Iranian Jewish, making it the city's largest religious community.

 Iranian-Americans have formed ethnic enclaves in many affluent neighborhoods mostly in the Los Angeles metropolitan area.
 In Los Angeles, Iranians were concentrated in Tarzana, West Hills, Hidden Hills, Woodland Hills, Beverly Hills, Calabasas, Brentwood, and Rancho Palos Verdes.
 Tarzana has the highest concentration of Iranians in Los Angeles County, according to the US census in 2000.

-Second-generation Iranian Americans living outside major population centers showed high rates of intermarriage and lower Persian .literacy.
+Second-generation Iranian Americans living outside major population centers showed high rates of intermarriage and lower Persian literacy.